heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 Create a new discussion with the following information:

-- **Title**: DAI 2023-2024 - My IntelliJ + Maven project - First name Last Name
+- **Title**: DAI 2024-2025 - My picocli project - First name Last Name
 - **Category**: Show and tell
 - **Description**: The link to your GitHub repository

-This will notify us that you have completed the exercise and we can check your work.
+This will notify us that you have completed the exercise.
+We can then check your work and provide feedback if we see any issues.

 You can compare your solution with the official one stated in the [Solution](#solution) section, however, **we highly recommend you to try to